 Institut Catholique de Pariswww.icp.fr

-If you have taken at least four or more semesters of college-level French, you may be able to supplement your IES Abroad courses with French-taught courses at the Institut Catholique de Paris.
+If you have taken four or more semesters of college-level French and place into the advanced level of French at Paris Business & International Affairs, you may supplement your IES Abroad courses with a French-taught course at the Institut Catholique de Paris (ICP).

 Courses at the Institut Catholique de Paris are usually worth 3 credits.
 You can select from French-taught courses in the following disciplines: